Retiring from Practice

 This Run-Off Coverage does not, however, cover CLAIMS arising out of PROFESSIONAL SERVICES that you provided while on exemption under the program.
 The only exceptions to this are with respect to pro bono PROFESSIONAL SERVICES provided through Pro Bono Ontario and where you have applied for and purchased additional coverage for certain ongoing services as estate trustee, trustee for inter vivos trust, or attorney for property (see exemption “h” in the Rules of Exemption Eligibility).

 You may apply to increase your Run-Off coverage limits.
-For further details, refer to the Insurance Matters for Retired Lawyers booklet which provides more detail regarding the Run-Off coverage, as well as answers to questions about exposures that may arise out of your past practice.
+For further details, refer to the Retired lawyers, estate trustees, judges, in-house counsel, government lawyers and others no longer in private practice booklet which provides more detail regarding the Run-Off coverage, as well as answers to questions about exposures that may arise out of your past practice.

 For a no-obligation estimate, please complete and submit an Application to Increase Run-Off coverage.
 Please note that this additional limit protection only comes into effect a minimum of 60 days following receipt of your written confirmation to purchase this coverage.